 Q: Who may apply?

-A: Any public school student in grades K-12 who meets the income requirements; Any student who in the previous school year was not enrolled in school; Any non-voucher student currently attending a private or religious school may apply to the program only when entering, K5, first and ninth grade; Any student who participated in the MPCP OR RPCP the previous school year.
+A: Any public school student in grades K-12 who meets the income requirements; Any student who in the previous school year was not enrolled in school; Any non-voucher student currently attending a private or religious school may apply to the program only when entering kindergarten, 1st, and 9th grade; Any student who participated in the Milwaukee Parental Choice Program OR Racine Parental Choice Program the previous school year

 Q: What if my income increases in subsequent years?

 A: The “once in, always in” provision means your child keeps his or her voucher even if family income rises.
 Family income is determined for each student in the year they enter the program.
 Families could have some children qualify and others that do not qualify depending on family income in the year each child seeks entry into the program.
 The “once in, always in” provision applies only if a student continues to attend a school in the Wisconsin Parental Choice Program and does not voluntarily leave the program.

 A: You can be charged reasonable fees for:

 - Personal items such as towels, gym clothes, or uniforms

 - Social and extracurricular activities as long as the activity is not a part of the required curriculum

 - Musical instruments